-Fast forward a few months…we are officially an item.
-Ricardo, my then future hubby, plans a romantic outing and asks me to close my eyes and wait to be surprised as we approach our destination.
-It was difficult, but I managed.
-Lol!
-Suddenly, I heard a whir of tires and his voice cracked when he asked me to open my eyes.
-His face was filled with disappointment as he looked over at me and said, “I’m so sorry!
-We’re stuck.”
-Huh???
-That caught me by surprise.
-When I got out to inspect the situation, I found his little two-wheel drive Cavalier axel-deep in sand.
+When I got out to inspect the situation, I found his little 2-wheel drive Cavalier axel-deep in sand.
 He had taken a construction road on his way to the beach and kept pushing through until finally, there was no means of escaping.
-I’m still amazed how far he got on that road!
-We spent that Sunday afternoon eating Subway sandwiches on the hood of the car and laughing, despite the expense of two tow trucks that had to pull us out of our mess.
-Through this seemingly botched date, we were able to realize just how much consideration we had for each other and discover that romance could thrive in unlikely situations.
-I wouldn’t trade that sunset dinner with tow-guys Phil and Jake for anything because it opened my eyes to the possibilities of love.
+I’m still amazed at how far he got down that road!
+We spent that Sunday afternoon eating Subway sandwiches on the hood of the car and laughing, despite having to pay two tow trucks to pull us out of the mess.

-Two years later, we’re busy with the business of getting married…knee deep in wedding plans.
+Two years later, we’re busy with the business of getting married…knee-deep in wedding plans.
 I asked my honey to pick up a pizza for dinner.
-“No problem” he says proudly, but when he finally arrives with the pizza I can see that something is wrong.
+“No problem,” he says proudly, but when he finally arrives with the pizza I can see that something is wrong.
 “Ummm…I had an accident,” he tells me.
-Ok…here I am, worried, thinking he’s hurt and he carries the pizza box over to the table and points to it as if there’s something dangerous inside.
+I immediately panic.
+I’m worried, thinking he’s hurt when he carries the pizza box over to the table and points to it as if there’s something dangerous inside.

 Beauty or Beast?

 To my surprise, the experience deepened our appreciation for each other.
-Even with my beastly appearance, which drew public stares, he was able to look at me with that same amazing glint in his eyes.
+Even with my appearance, which drew public stares, he still looked at me with that same amazing glint in his eyes.
 He had so much love and compassion for me that I had never realized I’d deserved.
 I get choked up thinking about how supportive he was during those months.
-My heart overflows because he has been there though it all, and found beauty in me when I thought that no one could.
+My heart overflows because he has been there through it all, and found so much beauty in me when I thought that no one could.